MicrosoftDocs/architecture-center/docs/serverless/index.md

 ms.subservice: reference-architecture
 ---

-# Show me the code: Serverless application with Azure Functions
+# Code walkthrough: Serverless application with Azure Functions

-This article presents a code walk-through of a serverless application that uses [Azure Functions](/azure/azure-functions/).
+This article walks through the code for a serverless web application that uses [Azure Functions](/azure/azure-functions/).
 It describes the design decisions, implementation details, and some of the "gotchas" that you might encounter.

 ![GitHub logo](../_images/github.png) The source code for this application is available on [GitHub][github].